VoronDesign/VoronUsers/printer_mods/scanlory/clip_on_door_frame/README.md

  ### Kind-Of Important Notice ###

- The parts are not symetric - there is a 'thick' side and a 'thin' side.
+ The parts are not symmetrical - there is a 'thick' side and a 'thin' side.
 The thin side goes towards the frame.

  ## BOM ##
  **Printed Parts**